psrsekhar/cms/cms-ui-reactjs/README.md

 We would like to extend our gratitude to the following resources for helping in the development of this project:

-- [MySQL Official Documentation](https://dev.mysql.com/doc/) – For thorough tutorials and documentation on managing databases and integrating with Spring Data JPA.
-- [Spring Boot Official Documentation](https://spring.io/guides) – For providing comprehensive guides and best practices for building RESTful APIs using Spring Boot.
 - [React.js Official Documentation](https://react.dev) - This is to provide in-depth guidance on React.js features and best practices.
 - [Udemy - React.js Courses](https://www.udemy.com/course/react-the-complete-guide-incl-redux) - For comprehensive courses that helped in mastering React.js.
 - [Node.js Official Documentation](https://nodejs.org) - To provide detailed documentation and support for backend development.